-All customer-facing functions need to get to know customers on a one-to-one basis as each person deals with them face-to-face; in that way individuals can anticipate each customer's requirements and exceed expectations.
+All customer-facing employees need to be prepared get to know customers on a one-to-one basis.
+Through each interaction, they can build a relationship - helping them anticipate requirements and exceed expectations.

 Any representative of your business will need to maintain a professional attitude to their job - especially if it is customer-facing.
-It's up to each and everyone to make customers feel welcome.
+It's up to each and every employee to make customers feel welcome.

-The skills involved in building ordinary relationships and establishing contact and rapport with customers are basically the same.
-Customer-facing people need to be comfortable using these skills in order to do their job well.
+The skills involved in building ordinary relationships and establishing rapport with customers are basically the same.
+Customer-facing people need to be comfortable using these skills, in order to do their job well.